Spicy Ground Pork Soup with Noodles

 - olive oil – for sauteeing the pork.

-- grated fresh ginger – adds a warm, slightly spicy flavor.
+- grated fresh ginger – adds a warm, slightly spicy flavor to the pork noodle soup.

-- red pepper flakes – contribute a bit more heat.
+- red pepper flakes – contribute a bit of heat.
+Add as much or as little of these as you want!

-- salt and pepper – to season the pork soup to perfection.
+- salt and pepper – to season this ground pork soup recipe to perfection.

 - soy sauce – to add umami and season the broth.

-- BROTH.
-Add the broth and heat to boiling, then reduce the heat and simmer for 8 minutes.
+3. BROTH.
+Add the broth and heat to a boil, then reduce the heat, cover and simmer.

-- GREENS.
-Add the mustard greens, onions, soy sauce and fish sauce, and simmer until the greens are tender.
+4. EVERYTHING ELSE.
+Stir in the noodles, kale, onions, soy sauce and fish sauce, and cover and cook until the noodles are tender.

 WANT TO SAVE THIS RECIPE?